 Best Budget Hotels in Florence, Italy (Affordable Stays for 2026)

-Florence is compact, historic, and incredibly walkable — which means where you stay matters more than how fancy the hotel is.
+Florence is compact, historic, and incredibly walkable – which means where you stay matters more than how fancy the hotel is.
 I’ve seen travelers overpay for hotels with views they barely use, while others save money by staying just a few streets outside the tourist core and enjoy a much better experience.
+The city is easily explorable by the efficient tram services.

-The good news is that budget hotels in Florence can still offer excellent locations, clean private rooms, and easy access to major attractions — if you know where to look.
+The good news is that budget hotels in Florence Italy can still offer excellent locations, clean private rooms, and easy access to major attractions – if you know where to look.
 This guide focuses on value-driven hotels, not hostels, and is ideal for travelers visiting Florence in 2026.

 What to Expect From Budget Hotels in Florence